haixizhang/Congressional-Tweet-Prediction/README.md

 Your task will be to correctly predict the partisanship of the politician who posted the tweet(s) by analyzing tweet-specific information.

+## Dataset Description
+Files
+congressional_tweet_training_data.csv - the training set
+congressional_tweet_test_data.csv - the test set

-Descriptive information about the features included in the dataset:
+## Descriptive information about the features included in the dataset:

 Id : id number associated with the tweet favorite _ count : number of times the tweet was favorited